Special Events are classified in large measure by their potential for impacts on the community. The application and review requirements

 - Moderate Events - tend to have more than a 1000 attendees, use public property, close streets, serve alcohol, or impact transportation and parking.

-- Minor Events - tend to be smaller in size but still impact major public services by closing a street, diverting traffic, or involves the use of private property that requires land use approval.
+- Minor Events - tend to be smaller in size but still impact major public services by closing a street, diverting traffic, or involves the use of private property requiring land use approval.

 - Administrative Approvals - Small event that doesn't meet any of the triggers for a Minor, Moderate, or Major Event.
 These tend to occur over a single day and don't impact public services.